csansarricq/deep-learning-challenge/README.md

 ---

 ## Overview
-- The purpose of this challenge is to create a model using machine learning for the fictional nonprofit
+The purpose of this challenge is to create a model using machine learning for the fictional nonprofit Alphabet Soup, to see if applicants would be successful if funded.
-- Alphabet Soup, to help select applicants with the best chance of success in their ventures to fund.

 ## Data Preprocessing